 In the case that no one else is in a particular field or space that the social entrepreneur or change maker would like to occupy, they face the tasks and risks of any organizational start up.
 They have to find the people to do the work and a way to keep them engaged.
 They have to develop effective policies and procedures for getting the work done.
 They have to develop an organizational structure that creates an internal structure of authorization, and responsibility, and control over resources.
-They have to develop process that both create a sense of accountability and enable the candid discussions that lead to organizational learning.
-Etc. In effect, they have to use all the traditional tools of organizational management to create an organization, tailor made for the new task, rather than retrofit these tools to push an existing organization in a new direction.
+They have to develop process that both create a sense of accountability and enable the candid discussions that lead to organizational learning, etc. In effect, they have to use all the traditional tools of organizational management to create an organization, tailor-made for the new task, rather than retrofit these tools to push an existing organization in a new direction.

 Mitigating Actions: This diagnosis of the size and character of the implementation gap produces an idea of how large the operational risks might be, and where the most important ones lie.
-This analysis, in turn, points to a managerial interventions that can be made that could reduce those risks.
+This analysis, in turn, points to managerial interventions that can be made that could reduce those risks.

+Changing an Existing Organization

 If one is trying to change an existing organization, or build a new organization to accomplish the job, a vast management literature can provide guidance.
 Chapter 7 of Creating Public Value offers an overview of how operational risks could be mitigated.
 In a sense, the diagnosis identifies a specific set of innovations that managers have to create that will result in the creation of an organization that can embody the “how” they had in mind in their policy design.
 Each of those steps, in turn, can be seen as a kind of investment and target of managerial activity that carries certain costs and risks with it.
 The operational risk is the sum of the risk of those efforts that remains even after one has thought through the means to deal with them.

+Creating a Network of Organizations

-If, however, one is trying to create a network of organizations that borrows bits of capacity from many different organizations to achieve the desired result, one is operating in a world where one lacks the authority to direct flows of resources and the work of individuals in a particular direction through the use of the usual tools of organizational management, then one has to turn to a different set of techniques associated with the arts of persuasion and negotiation and the management of partnerships.
+If, however, one is trying to create a network of organizations that borrows bits of capacity from many different organizations to achieve the desired result, one is operating in a world where one lacks the authority to direct flows of resources and the work of individuals in a particular direction through the use of the usual tools of organizational management.
+One has to turn to a different set of techniques associated with the arts of persuasion and negotiation and the management of partnerships.
 There, the critical issues focus on how closely aligned the interests of different organizations are, and the degree of social pressure they are feeling that could cause them to want to collaborate.
-It also depends on using one’s imagination to propose actions that could be taken together which will produce results that register as valuable in the terms of one’s negotiating partner rather than simply in one’s own terms.
+Success also depends on using one’s imagination to propose actions that, taken together, would produce results that register as valuable in the terms of one’s negotiating partner(s) rather than simply in one’s own terms.
 Often, the prospects for forming such partnerships represent an important part of the operational risk of any given social enterprise.

-Assessing the Sustainability Risk: Building Legitimacy and Ensuring Financial Support
+2. Assessing the Sustainability Risk: Building Legitimacy and Ensuring Financial Support